What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 Single-Stage Ejector

-Single-stage ejectors are the most simple and most frequently used in industries.
+Single-stage ejectors are the simplest and most frequently used in industries.
 They are generally recommended to use for pressures from atmospheric to 80 torrs or for compression ratio <10.
-Single-stage ejector discharges at or near atmospheric pressure.
+A single-stage ejector discharges at or near atmospheric pressure.

 Multi-Stage Ejector